krestfield/certdog-cert/README.md

 .\certdog-cert.ps1 -renew
 ```

-Will check and process any renewals required for the sites and bindings configured when the ``-new`` switch was used
+Will check and process any renewals required

 As above, this can be run with the username and password options: